testingisdocumenting/webtau/webtau-docs/znai/browser/matchers.md

 :include-file: doc-artifacts/snippets/matchers/equalListOfText.groovy {title: "list of text"}

+:include-file: doc-artifacts/snippets/matchers/containTextInFirstElement.groovy {title: "contain text in the first matched element"}

-:include-file: doc-artifacts/snippets/matchers/containTextInList.groovy {title: "contain text in list"}
+:include-file: doc-artifacts/snippets/matchers/containTextInList.groovy {title: "contain exact text in list of elements"}

+Note: `all()` is used at element declaration time to disambiguate between contain text in the first element and in the list of elements.
+It is not required when you do an explicit comparison with the list on the right, since then webtau can deduce the desired outcome.

 :include-file: doc-artifacts/snippets/matchers/equalListOfTextAndRegexp.groovy {title: "list of text and regexp"}